Multimodal Rationales for Explainable Visual Question Answering: Related Work

-\textbf{Visual Question Answering.} Visual question answering task is commonly considered as a classification problem with the pre-defined answer candidate pool \cite{antol2015vqa, goyal2017makingv}, which relies on a simple accuracy metric to measure its performance.
-As the multi-modal task takes as input both images and questions, VQA models address the problem through diverse approaches in different stages, including feature extraction \cite{anderson2018bottom, jiang2020defensegrid}, alignment \cite{liu2019aligning1, li2022align2}, fusion \cite{gao2019dynamicfusion, ben2017mutan}, and prediction \cite{kafle2016answertypeprediction}.
-With the introduction and fast pace developments of self-attention Transformers \cite{NIPS2017_3f5ee243}, both natural language processing and computer vision have witnessed advances in vision-language tasks \cite{hu2021unitvqa, zhou2018vc}.
-Prior works \cite{lu2019vilbertpretraining, wang2021simvlmpretraining, zhou2020unifiedpretraining} investigate leveraging the vision-language pre-training from large-scale data to enhance the efficacy of VQA models and enable complex reasoning \cite{marino2021krispknowledgevqa}, pioneering the burgeoning trend in vision-language community \cite{yang2022vlpretraining, mokady2021clipcap}.
-However, these methods require access to internal parameters for fine-tuning and face the challenge in elucidating the reasoning process behind their predictions.
-In contrast, we explore convincing rationales to support answer predictions.
+Visual Question Answering (VQA) has been defined as the task of providing an answer to a question about an image.
+As this task takes as input both images and questions, VQA models address the problem through diverse approaches in different stages, including feature extraction \cite{anderson2018bottom}, alignment \cite{liu2019aligning1}, fusion \cite{ben2017mutan}, and prediction \cite{kafle2016answertypeprediction}.
+With the rapid development of Transformers \cite{NIPS2017_3f5ee243}, both natural language processing and computer vision communities have witnessed remarkable advances in vision-language tasks \cite{qian2023locatetmm, li2024hrvqa}.
+For instance, MCAN \cite{yu2019mcan} introduced a deep modular co-attention network by leveraging intra-modal self-attentions and cross-modal guided attentions, which enhanced the feature representation and alignment.
+Some recent works \cite{lu2019vilbertpretraining, zhou2020unifiedpretraining} investigate leveraging the vision-language pre-training from large-scale data to enhance the efficacy of VQA models and enable complex reasoning, pioneering the burgeoning trend in the vision-language community.
+These methods rely on extensive pre-training data and meticulous fine-tuning for downstream tasks, yet they still infer answers through a ``black-box" system, which diminishes the explainability of results.